rakeshutekar/RakeshUtekar/README.md

 As a `Machine Learning Engineer` at SlashRTC Software Services Pvt.
 Ltd., I've developed innovative solutions that have made a real impact.
 My work on advanced speech-to-text models and chatbots has significantly improved customer satisfaction and accessibility.

 One of my most impactful projects is the `Real-Time Sign Language to Speech Translation` system.
 By leveraging the I3D model and fine-tuning it on the WLASL dataset, I've created a solution that bridges the communication gap for individuals with hearing impairments.
-This project has the potential to greatly enhance their daily interactions and overall quality of life1
+This project has the potential to greatly enhance their daily interactions and overall quality of life!

 Additionally, I've developed a cutting-edge `Real-Time Speech to Speech Translation` system that enables seamless communication across different languages.
 By incorporating state-of-the-art models like Whisper and OpenAI TTS, I've created a solution that breaks down language barriers and facilitates global understanding.